eProsima/Fast-DDS-spy/docs/rst/user_manual/usage_example.rst

-        topics v                        : Topics discovered in the network. topics vv                       : verbose information about Topics discovered in the network. topics <name>                   : Topics discovered in the network filtered by name (wildcard allowed (*)). print <name>                     : data of a specific Topic (Data Type must be discovered). print <wildcard_name>            : data of a Topics matching the wildcard name (Data Type must be discovered). print <name> verbose             : data with additional source info of a specific Topic. print <wildcard_name> verbose    : data with additional source info of Topics with prefix <name_prefix>. print all                        : verbose data of all topics (only those whose Data Type is discovered).
+        topics v                        : Topics discovered in the network. topics vv                       : verbose information about Topics discovered in the network. topics <name>                   : Topics discovered in the network filtered by name (wildcard allowed (*)). echo <name>                     : data of a specific Topic (Data Type must be discovered). echo <wildcard_name>            : data of a Topics matching the wildcard name (Data Type must be discovered). echo <name> verbose             : data with additional source info of a specific Topic. echo <wildcard_name> verbose    : data with additional source info of Topics with prefix <name_prefix>. echo all                        : verbose data of all topics (only those whose Data Type is discovered).

     Notes and comments:
         To exit from data printing, press enter.